EdDataScienceEES/tutorial-orla03/index.md

 ```r
 plot(Girth ~ Height, data = trees)
 abline(model)
 ```
 <center> <img src="{{ site.baseurl }}/figures/model_2.png" alt="Img" style="width: 800px;"/> </center>

+The model shows the raw data points with a consistent increase in tree girth with height.

 We will now find Confidence intervals for our model.
-R has a built in function to find confidence intervals, however we will manually find these intervals and then test against the function
+R has a built in function to find confidence intervals, however we will manually find these intervals and then test against the function.
-We need an understanding of how to find the mean, standard error, t-score, and margins of error
+Within data science we generally need an understanding of how to find the mean, standard error, t-score, and margins of error, this step-by-step solution is just the beginning of your statistical analysis!

-Learning how to construct a confidence interval in essential in ecology, as we often need to fully understand how to analyse a confidence interval.
+Learning how to construct a confidence interval in essential in ecology, as we often need to fully understand how to analyse a confidence interval, building these together will give you a thorough understanding of the code R undertakes.

 ```r
 # We will print the summary of our model then extract the relevant information